rsi7/Mentor_ICT_Generator/README.md

 * `ICT_Coordinates.xlsx` - Excel workbook used to generate the Block coordinates.
 Puts them in a big square (i.e. 16 x 16).
 * `ICT_Coordinates.csv` - CSV export from Excel of the coordinates
 * `ICT_Coordinates.txt` - this is a placement file suitable for Xpedition.
 Identical to the CSV except commas were replaced with spaces.
+* `CRFP_512.7z` - this is an archive of a sample 512 Managed Block design.
+It has two ICT tables containing 256 Blocks each (specifically, the *SMB_CRFB.1* symbol).
+The blocks have been placed in an array in layout.
+* `CRFP_LIB.7z` - this an archive of a sample library for the above project
+* `SMB_wCRFP.7z` - this an archive of the source project for the *SMB_CRFB.1* Managed Block symbol